Creating text dataset for LLM training using Lance¶

 )

 This function will be iterating over the huggingface dataset, one sample at a time, tokenizing the sample and yielding a pyarrow RecordBatch with all the tokens.
-We will do this untill we have reached the num_samples number of samples or the end of the dataset, whichever comes first.
+We will do this until we have reached the num_samples number of samples or the end of the dataset, whichever comes first.

 Please note that by ‘sample’, we mean one example (row) in the original dataset.
 What one example exactly means will depend on the dataset itself as it could be one line or an entire file of text.
 In this example, it’s varies in length between a line and a paragraph of text.